elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/layout_design.md

 ```

 We can simplify the pages we need for our application now that we're using Elm
-display our lists of players and games, but first we'll start with our default
+to display our lists of players and games, but we'll start with our default
 Phoenix layout and home page.

 ## Phoenix Layout